SethFalco/red-panda-emotes/CONTRIBUTING.md

 git config --global user.name "{NAME}" git config --global user.email "{EMAIL}"
 ```
-> This sets your name and email address for git, this should preferably be the same as your GitLab accounts name and email, but doesn't have to be, just replace the `{NAME}` and `{EMAIL}` with your name and email.
+> This sets your name and email address for git, this should preferably be the same as your GitLab accounts name and email but doesn't have to be, just replace the `{NAME}` and `{EMAIL}` with your name and email.

 **When performing commands with git make sure you're always executing them in your local repository!**